-- 4.11.1 Number of Commissioners The Tribal Commission shall be comprised of five (5) Tribal Gaming Commissioners. - 4.11.2 Organization The Commission will consist of a Chairman and four (4) Commissioners. - (1) The Chairman shall direct Tribal Commission meetings and be the supervisor and responsible for day-to-day operations of the Tribal Commission. - (2) The Chairman shall be the designated agent of service of process. - (3) The Tribal Commission shall keep minutes of meetings and provide a copy to the Tribal Council.
+- 4.11.1 Number of Commissioners The Tribal Commission shall be comprised of three (3) Tribal Gaming Commissioners. - 4.11.2 Organization The Commission will consist of a Chairman and two (2) Commissioners. - (1) The Chairman shall direct Tribal Commission meetings and be the supervisor and responsible for day-to-day operations of the Tribal Commission. - (2) The Tribe designates the Tribal Commission Chairman as the agent for service of any official determination, order or notice of violation in accordance with 25 C.F.R. §§ 519.1, 522.2(g), 522.6(a).

+(3) The Tribal Commission shall keep minutes of meetings and provide a copy to the Tribal Council.